Philippe Ros, AFC - France

 Cinematographer, Digital Imaging Supervisor, Consultant and Instructor

-The Digital Age with it’s incredible amount of new fantastic tools has become an odyssey of never-ending new approaches and new solutions.
+The Digital Age with its incredible amount of new fantastic tools has become an odyssey of never-ending new approaches and new solutions.
 In this period in which creativity and confusion are sometimes closely intertwined, where answers on artistry and technology - as well as fake news - are often given through the internet, many young artists look for reliable ways to position and orientate themselves.

 In the world of media expertise, considering the influence of the video game industry, regarding the mass of tools (virtual or real) which are currently used by professionals and consumers, respecting the new means of distribution and the employment of innovative display devices, the way how to educate young artists on visual arts and media productions has to be totally redesigned.
 The studies of the Visual Media Lab shall be dedicated to the needs of new teaching methods and to better understand the effects of various tools and technologies on storytelling and dramaturgy for time based media.
 To investigate how visuals contribute to storytelling we need independent research from creatives for creatives!